tiepdotme/samwize.com/_posts/2018-09-20-pitfall-on-app-id-prefixes-legacy.markdown

 Until 2011, developers may create different App ID Prefix, which group a number of apps together so as to share keychain and `UIPasteboard`.
 This is way for "cross-app communication".

-Then in 2011, Apple takeaway this pretty needless feature, and use the default team ID that is associated with an Apple team account.
+Then in 2011, Apple took away this pretty needless feature, and use the default team ID that is associated with an Apple team account.
 This is simpler.

+_UPDATE: I have another [post on App Group, and explaining the different IDs](/2018/09/23/app-group-for-sharing-between-apps-and-extensions/)._

 ## I have multiple prefixes